yichiliao/openbo/README.md

 ## 5. Server-based Optimization Workflow

-**Purpose:** Run the same BO backends **over WebSockets** when your objective lives outside this process (simulator, service, or other language): start a server, speak the JSON ask/tell protocol, and use the included fake client for a quick smoke test.
+Here, we provide the server-based interface for any systems to communicate with our optimizers via WebSOckets.
+With the steps below, you can run the same BO backends **over WebSockets** when your objective lives outside this process (simulator, service, or other language): start a server, speak the JSON ask/tell protocol, and use the included fake client for a quick smoke test.

 OpenBO supports a server-style optimization loop for external applications that evaluate candidate designs outside this Python process.